ozten/cream/www/wallet/docs/pay_specification.md

 UA SHOULD understand the relatinship between amount and applicable payment type.
 Example: navigator.id.pay called with:

-    var amounts = ['1000 USD', '853 EU', '51123 BTC'];
+    amount: 10.00,
+    currency: 'USD',
-    var accepted_pay_types = {"VISA": "Authorize.net", "BITCOIN": "bitcoinexchange.biz"}
+    accepted_pay_types: {"VISA": "Authorize.net", "BITCOIN": "bitcoinexchange.biz"}

 The UA SHOULD inform the user that they an either pay $10.00, 8.53 EU or 51.123 BTC.
 Once the user has selected a payment method and before the are able to start the transaction, the UA MUST show which amount will be paid with that chosen payment method.

 So if a user selected their Bitcoin purse, then only 511.23 BTC would be displayed.